hq9000/cython-vst-loader/README.md

 free_buffer(right_output)
 ```

-### Working with buffers as numpy arrays
+### Using numpy arrays as buffers

-You can create buffers from numpy arrays like so:
+Although this library does not depend on numpy, you can use numpy arrays as buffers like so:

 ```python
 import numpy as np